hamidra/jw3t/README.md

-:warning: _This library is not audited and the spec is still a work in process and likely to change ._
+:warning: _This library is not audited and the spec is still a work in progress and likely to change ._

 # What is Json Web3 Token